0

 Ground was broken for the new tunnel on May 6, 2005.
 Boring of twin 30-foot (9 m) diameter tunnels started September 17, 2007, and was completed in 2011.
 Breakthrough on the northern bore occurred on September 30, 2010.
 With the completion of the tunnels in 2013, the old Devil's Slide highway was converted into a trail for hikers and bicyclists.
 The tunnels opened to traffic on March 26, 2013.

-Text imported from Wikipedia article "Tom Lantos Tunnels" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Tom Lantos Tunnels" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants